KRMisha/Autograder/README.md

     └── ...
     ```

-2. Create a *tab-delimited* CSV named `teams_info.csv` at the root of the project and populate it with each student's information.
-The format should be as follows:
+2. Fill in the tab-delimited `teams_info.csv` file with each student's information.
+For example:

     |LastName|FirstName    |ID     |Email                 |Team |
     |--------|-------------|-------|----------------------|-----|